SvenMatzke/userv/userv.core/README.rst

 Example to serve swagger.json:
 ::

-    from userv.swagger import swagger_file
+    from userv.swagger import swagger_file, swagger_index
-    router.add("/swagger.json", swagger_file('my swagger api', "api title", router_instance=router))
+    router.add("/rest/swagger.json", swagger_file('my swagger api', "api title", router_instance=router))

+    router.add("/rest/index.html, swagger_index(host="127.0.0.1", swagger_json_url="rest/swagger.json")

 the example shows we add the router_instance and therefore all routes registered to that point. meaning if you want all routes in your swagger add the swagger_file shortly before running.

-All you need to do now is open an swagger ui in your browser and use the link to your swagger you serve.
+Now all you need to do is set proper host adresses and call up the index url in one or your browsers.
+Because this is IoT always have in mind qr-codes and other links are easy to create and glue on your device.

 Further packages & webserver
 ============================